edegreef/PUMA-reference-genome/README.md

 * **Step 9:** More assessment on final genome using **BUSCO**

 The "blast_contigs" folder contains codes for checking the reference genome (the phased one in this example) for any contaminants using **BLAST+**.
 This step can be done before or after polishing & scaffolding, but ideally before finalizing the genome and getting final quality assessments.

+# Genome annotation
+These steps are for annotating the reference genome using **MAKER**.
+Usually people include mRNA data from model organisms, but since I did not have any RNA data for my project, I only used protein evidence.
+Starting files:
+* Reference genome (fasta file)
+* Protein info from model species: chicken, flycatcher, zebra finch (fasta files, obtained from ensembl.org)
+* maker control files (ctl files, obtained from maker dataset files- editing the maker_opts.ctl file for each round)

+Steps 1-# are listed below, with matching numbers in script files names in the "annotation" folder.

+* **Step 1:** Preparing reference genome files for MAKER, splitting into multiple chunks and shortening sequence header names.
+* **Step 2:** First round of MAKER, using **RepeatMasker** and **EXONERATE**. [editing, still coming]
+* **Step 3:** Second round of MAKER, training **SNAP** [in progress]